tarantool/doc/doc/1.7/book/admin/disaster_recovery.rst

 Disaster recovery
 ================================================================================

-The minimal fault-tolerant Tarantool configuration would be a replication cluster that includes a master and a replica, or two masters.
+The minimal fault-tolerant Tarantool configuration would be a :ref:`replication cluster<replication-topologies>` that includes a master and a replica, or two masters.

 The basic recommendation is to configure all Tarantool instances in a cluster to